ArseniiBylym/Buddha_Jones/api/docs/source/includes/_studio_ratecard.md

 **true** | ratecard_id | int | null | ratecard id (send any of the params ratecard_id or studio_id. if ratecard_id is not sent and studio_id is sent one of the ratecard will be selcted by defaule)
 **true** | studio_id | int | null | studion id(send any of the params ratecard_id or studio_id. if ratecard_id is not sent and studio_id is sent one of the ratecard will be selcted by defaule)

-## Update Studio Ratecard
+## Create Studio Ratecard

-Update a new campaign.
+Create a new row for studio ratecard.

 > Sample request